GamesCreed

 With Inner Ashes having subtitles, it’s easy to play the game with the Spanish voice acting.
 Although the subtitles don’t account for all the voice acting in the game, it is a nice feature to have.
 The difference between the two is clear, as the voice actors on the Spanish side have done an excellent job of portraying the characters and the emotions they are going through.
 In most cases, it creates a heartbreaking dialogue as you dig deeper into Henry’s memories about what happened between him and Enid, his daughter.

 The music and background sounds, on the other hand, are done exceptionally well.
 Each soundtrack and sound effect draws you in as you dive deeper into the story.
-They add to an already immersive and educative experience as you continue your climb to solve the puzzles and regain Henry’s memories.
+They add to an already immersive and educational experience as you continue your climb to solve the puzzles and regain Henry’s memories.

-The design and graphics are great and lead you off on an almost whimsical note as you explore Henry’s memories, although once you leave them, you return back to Henry’s home.
+The design and graphics are great and lead you off on an almost whimsical note as you explore Henry’s memories, although once you leave them, you return to Henry’s home.
 Many different details around his home lead to a feeling of losing time as you watch the calendar date move and the newspapers change, indicating months or weeks going by between each memory dive.
 The cutscenes, however, are all wonderfully drawn and are as detailed as the rest of the game.

 Inner Ashes, PC, Review, Gameplay, Screenshot, GamesCreed